Blog

 Organization > Libraries > Skills > Skills

-Note: during testing, it was observed that built-in skills, already-uploaded skills, and organization-wide skills are not affected by this setting.
-During the testing, disabling this setting served to prevent users from adding their own plugins.
+Note: during testing, it was observed that disabling this setting served to prevent users from adding their own plugins.

 Organization > Libraries > Skills > Organization Skills